rashmiranjanDevOps/employee-task-app/TROUBLESHOOTING.md

 ---

 If a problem isn't covered here: reproduce it with the smallest possible repro (`docker compose up` locally, or `kubectl` directly against the cluster), and check the specific component's logs before assuming the whole platform is broken.
-Most failures in a project this size trace back to exactly one misconfigured value, not a systemic issue.
+Most failures in a project this size trace back to exactly one misconfigured value, not a systemic issue..